sahiliamsso/docs/source/admin-guide/user-group.md

 ## User Extensions

-SCIM 2.0 User Extensions implementation in Gluu server is very simple.
+SCIM 2.0 User Extensions implementation a.k.a Custom Attributes in SCIM 2.0 in Gluu server is very simple.
 Just set the custom attribute's `SCIM Attribute` parameter to `true` in oxTrust GUI and it will be recognized as a User extension.
 It is a must to create new custom attributes to be used as User extensions for a cleaner implementation.